Yu-Group/veridical-flow/paper.md

 In the example below, we will probe the stability of the permutation feature importance metric for random forest relative to data resampling, data preprocessing, and model hyperparameter perturbations.
-Below, we create a `Vset` which applies three custom data preprocessing functions and another that calculates the permutation importance metric via the function `sklearn.inspection.permutation_importance`.
+Below, we create a `Vset` that applies three custom data preprocessing functions and another that calculates the permutation importance metric via the function `sklearn.inspection.permutation_importance`.